 - A study of 16,057 women found that for every 10 mcg of K2 a participant consumed per day, their heart disease risk dropped by 9%

 - Another study found that people in the highest third of K2 intakes had a 52% lower risk of developing severe calcification of the arteries, 41% lower risk of heart disease, and a 57% percent lower risk of death from heart disease.

 - Two of the proteins that K2 in eggs activates–osteocalcin and matrix GLA–are directly responsible for binding calcium to bones and teeth.

 - The Osteocalcin activated by K2, promotes calcification of the dental tissue beneath tooth enamel, leading to stronger, cavity-resistant teeth.
-K2 also activates vitamin A and D, which contribute to this calcification process.
-27
+K2 also activates vitamins A and D, contributing to this calcification process.

 Reduces Risk of Certain Cancers

 - Studies have shown that K2 can reduce the recurrence of liver cancer and increase survival time

 - A study of over 11,000 men found that participants who consumed the highest amounts of K2 demonstrated a 63% reduced risk of advanced prostate cancer.